 Rather than brush aches, pains and mental trials aside, Sheila advises we take heed.
 “If we keep pushing ourselves the way I see in companies, we’ll find it’s not sustainable.
 People are out of work depressed, ill, and struggling with back pain.”
 Stress, she says, is not the enemy, it’s a sign that things aren’t right.
 “Your body is your greatest friend, and it will send you little messages.
 Listen to them.”

 4. Speak Up

 Finally – and crucially – if you’re struggling at work, speak up, whether that’s to your teammates, boss, or (if needs be) senior management or HR.
 “We’re all going to need help at some stage” says Sheila.
 “By talking to someone, you get a new perspective, reframe the situation, and come out the other end stronger.”
 You may even be surprised by the outcome.
 “What comes up for me at workshops again and again”, says Sheila, “is that when people speak up, they can’t believe that actually, something can be done to help.
 The reality is, maybe your boss is blissfully unaware that you’re struggling.
+He or she might be a parent too, and will understand the challenges around finding that work / life balance.
 “What it boils down to is that nobody else is responsible for your wellbeing.
 It’s through action that we change our situation.”